rjdverse/rjd3revisions/README.md

 ```

 ## Additional information
-See the functions documentation for a complete view of the current possibilities of the tool
+See the functions documentation for a complete view of the current possibilities of the tool.

-Tests description are part of the generated report
+Tests description are part of the generated report.